SEL411/fmri-based-prf-modeling/README.md

 | Lasso       | 0.504       | 0.380   | 0.124              |
 | Ridge       | 0.402       | 0.362   | 0.040              |

-#### Interpretation

-**Test dataset**
+### Key Observations

-- The model-based approach achieved the highest predictive accuracy.
+- The model-based approach achieved the highest predictive accuracy on the test set.
-- Lasso produced predictions most similar in shape to the observed BOLD signal.
+- Lasso produced predictions that more closely matched the shape of the observed BOLD signal.
 - Ridge showed smoother responses with reduced amplitude.

-**Training vs. Test comparison**
+### Generalization

-- Lasso showed the largest performance gap, indicating potential overfitting.
+- Lasso exhibited the largest train–test gap, suggesting sensitivity to training data and potential overfitting.
-- Ridge demonstrated a smaller gap, suggesting more stable generalization.
+- Ridge showed a smaller gap, indicating more stable generalization across datasets.

-#### Conclusion

-- Model-based → best predictive accuracy (test set)
-- Lasso → better interpretability but higher risk of overfitting
-- Ridge → more stable generalization across datasets

 ---

+## Discussion

+This comparison highlights a trade-off between interpretability and generalization in pRF estimation:

+- **Lasso (L1)** enforces sparsity, which may help identify dominant channels contributing to the signal.
+  However, this sparsity may also lead to overfitting when the underlying neural response is not strictly sparse.

+- **Ridge (L2)** distributes weights more smoothly, which may better reflect distributed neural activity,
+  resulting in more stable generalization.

+- **Model-based approaches** provide the strongest predictive accuracy, but rely on predefined assumptions
+  about the shape of the receptive field.

+These results suggest that the choice of method depends on the goal of the analysis:
+- maximizing predictive accuracy
+- interpretability of contributing features
+- or robustness to new data

+---

 ## My Contribution

+- Implemented and compared Lasso and Ridge regression within a pRF modeling framework
-- Set regularization hyperparameters (λ) for Lasso and Ridge models
+- Selected regularization parameters (λ) and evaluated their impact on model performance
-- Evaluated model performance using R² on both training and test datasets
+- Assessed generalization using train–test R² comparison
-- Analyzed trade-offs between interpretability (Lasso) and generalization (Ridge)
-- Performed both quantitative evaluation and qualitative comparison with observed BOLD signals
+- Interpreted model behavior in terms of overfitting, sparsity, and signal representation

 ---

 ## Files

 - `prf_modeling_analysis.m`
-  Script for configuring regularization parameters (Lasso, Ridge) within the pRF framework
+  MATLAB script for regression-based pRF estimation and evaluation

 ---

 ## Notes

-- Core modeling framework was provided as part of a research internship
+- Core modeling framework and dataset were provided as part of a research internship
-- Analysis, parameter tuning, and model evaluation were independently conducted
+- Analysis, parameter selection, and interpretation were conducted independently
-- Implemented in MATLAB using fMRI BOLD time-series data